Evolution-X-AOSP/external_cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `number` (required)

 > The data revision version.
+The attribute value must start with `$Revision` and end with `$`.

 _Attribute:_ `cldrVersion` (fixed by DTD)

 > The CLDR specification version that is associated with this data file.
-This value is fixed and is inherited from the DTD file and therefore does not show up directly in the XML file.
+This value is fixed and is inherited from the [DTD file](https://github.com/unicode-org/cldr/tree/master/keyboards/dtd) and therefore does not show up directly in the XML file.

-Example
+**Example**

 ```xml
 <keyboard locale="..-osx">